 This is how we're creating a sustainable university

-In this blog, we'll be digging into what these rankings mean and why they're important, as well as what being a sustainable university actually involves and the steps we're taking to safeguard the future of our planet.
+In this blog, we'll be digging into what this ranking means and why it's important, as well as what being a sustainable university actually involves and the steps we're taking to safeguard the future of our planet.

 Contents: